 Figure 5.4.
-Outbound FDI in Mexico from 2008-2018, (USD millions)
+Outbound FDI in Mexico from 2008-2018, (USD billions)

-(https://data.worldbank.org/indicator/BX.KLT.DINV.CD.WD), accessed August 2019.
+Source: Adapted from Mexico Foreign Direct Investment (https://data.worldbank.org/indicator/BX.KLT.DINV.CD.WD), accessed August 2019.

 The severe fluctuations in Mexico's outbound FDI occur correlate with a combination of negative external conditions, such as political uncertainty in the region (in view of the presidential elections in major Latin American economies like Brazil, Mexico and Colombia).
 Mexico's dependence on only a few projects from a small number of large Mexican multinationals exacerbates this problem.
 For example, in 2018, Southern Copper, a mining company and a subsidiary of Mexico-based Grupo Mexico, invested \$2.5 billion to develop the Michiquillay project in Cajamarca, Peru.
 Construction will begin in 2019 and the site is expected to be operational by 2022 (The FDI Report, 2019).
 This single investment represents approximately 40% of Mexico's total OFDI in 2018.